onecommons/unfurl/docs/solution-overview.rst

 Solution Overview
 =================

-Before getting started, it is important to get yourself familiar with the overall unfurl solution.
+Before getting started, it is important to get yourself familiar with the overall Unfurl solution.

-Unfurl is a tool, offered by OneCommons, that allows you to keep track of the changes on the DevOps infrastructure and deploy it.
-This information can come in handy if you ever want to go back and see exactly how did you make those configuration changes alongwith what results did you get with that configuration.
+Unfurl is a tool that allows you to keep track of the changes to your DevOps infrastructure and deploy it.
+This information can come in handy if you ever want to go back and see exactly how did you make those configuration changes along with what results did you get with that configuration.
 All this information can help with recreating that environment again.

-The question arises, how is it done?
-Basically, Unfurl integrates with the deployment tools you are already using, like Ansible, Terraform and Helm, organizing their usage into Ensembles, shareable abstractions that ease migrations to new environments as well as share and reuse your work.
+Unfurl integrates with the deployment tools you are already using, like Ansible, Terraform and Helm, organizing their usage into Ensembles, shareable abstractions that ease migrations to new environments as well as share and reuse your work.

 Let's dive a bit deeper into the solution.